BDC Hamburger Icon

 3. Spend time wisely.

-More often than not, unanticipated urgent tasks tend to pick the worst times, like during expansion and scaling, to present themselves.
-To make sure your team remains efficient throughout the growth process – and can accommodate last-minute changes or deviations in schedules and tasks – make use of time management tools and strategies to get the best out of the time you have.
+Unanticipated urgent tasks tend to present themselves at the worst times, such as during expansion and scaling.
+Implement time management tools and strategies to maximize your time to ensure your team remains efficient throughout the growth process and can accommodate last-minute changes or deviations in schedules and tasks.

 4. Consider big data.